tchapi/davis/README.md

 ```
 > See [the following paragraph](#specific-environment-variables-for-imap-and-ldap-authentication-methods) for more information if you choose either IMAP or LDAP.

-d.
-The global flags to enable CalDAV, CardDAV and WebDAV.
+**d.
+The global flags to enable CalDAV, CardDAV and WebDAV**.
 You can also disable the option to have calendars public

 ```shell
 CALDAV_ENABLED=true